ietf-wg-cellar/matroska-specification/subtitles.md

 contain two tracks.
 That way the language information can be dropped and mapped to Matroska's language tags.

-The .IDX file is reformatted (see below) and placed in the CodecPrivate.
+The .IDX file is reformatted (see below) and placed in the `CodecPrivate`.

 Each .BMP will be stored in its own Block.
 The Timestamp with be stored in the Blocks Timestamp and the duration will be stored in the Default Duration.